 5. Positions them to know their objectives before investing time and money

-Most young people have been taught to first pick a college to attend, then pick a major, and when they finally graduate, then decide what job they want to do.
+Most young people have been taught to first pick a college to attend, then pick a major, and when they finally graduate, then decide what job they want to do and create a college resume for that job.
 But reversing that order would help direct them toward purpose-driven education and save them from having to figure out life with that enormous financial clock ticking.

 Mark C. Perna is the author of the award-winning bestseller Answering Why: Unleashing Passion, Purpose, and Performance in Younger Generations that Publishers Weekly calls “perceptive … reasonable and thought-provoking.”
 Mark is the founder and CEO of TFS and has over 20 years of experience in coaching educational organizations and businesses on today’s unique intergenerational workforce and the hiring, training and retention of the newest generations.
 Follow @MarkPerna.